EU Nutrition Facts Labels and Templates

 Conclusion

-Ensuring that your food product has the correct EU nutrition label is not only important for compliance reasons but also for your consumer.
-It is a way to concisely and effectively state the nutrient contents of your product while giving a customer the agency to make more informed and healthier choices when it comes to what they buy and consume.
+Ensuring that your food product has the correct EU nutrition label is not only important for compliance reasons but also for your customers.
+It’s a way to clearly and effectively state the nutrient contents of your product while empowering consumers to make informed, healthier choices about what they buy and consume.